SELECTION OF QUESTIONS AND ANSWERS

 Their training methods are also different.
 Externally, to train eagle claw, a practitioner grips Y-shape branches.
 To train dragon claw, he tears bark off trees.
 To train tiger claw he grips jars.

-The internal force training for eagle claw can be found at the first part of this page.
+The internal force training for eagle claw can be found at this page.
 For internal dragon force training, a practitioner draws energy from the sun very early in the morning.
 Of course, the internal force training for tiger claw is "Fierce Tiger Cleanses Claws".

 Is there a method to build chin-na skills within the Tai Chi Chuan tradition or must one venture outside of it?